Queen's jubilee parties could be biggest for decades

-LONDON The Queen's diamond jubilee this year is on course to be marked by Britain's biggest national celebration for decades, according to local government officials.
+LONDON Queen Elizabeth's diamond jubilee this year is on course to be marked by Britain's biggest national celebration for decades, according to local government officials.

 Councils across England and Wales have already received 3,500 applications for street parties over the official four days of celebration from June 2 to 5 to mark the queen's 60 years on the throne.